justi/color-filters-for-woocommerce/readme.txt

 == Changelog ==

 = 1.1.1 =
+* Feature: Added the color next to its text in admin side
 * Fixed an issue with widget wrapper closing
-* Feature: Added the color next to its text in admin side
+* Fixed an issue with quick edit color saving

 = 1.1 =
 * WPML support